CatGuyDM/KSWMac/README.md

     xattr -cr /Applications/"Kirby ~ Soft & Wet.app"

-The app is ad-hoc signed, not notarized by Apple, which is why the warning appears. okok bai
+The app is ad-hoc signed, not notarized by Apple, which is why the warning appears. also i didnt really change much when converting so bc of that there are likely bugs i havent seen but wtvr, ts will be outdated in like 9 days anyway :P okok bai